Like everything else, your fiberglass bathtub will age and look ugly. The finish will wear out as it gets old, and stains will build up.

 There are different materials that bathtub manufacturers use.

 If you are purchasing a new tub and are unsure of the material, get help from the store attendants.
-They should know the products they sell and tell you exactly if it is fiberglass or acrylic.
+They should know their products and tell you if they are fiberglass or acrylic.

 Can You Paint a Fiberglass Bathtub?